By Gopi Rao

-We understand that in order to stave off illness and disease that we must eat healthy and exercise often in order to keep the body in top condition.
+We understand that in order to stave off illness and disease, we must eat a healthy diet and exercise often in order to keep the body in top condition.
 Why should the mind be any different?
-There are practical steps that can be taken to improve the mental health and thought life of the average individual and safeguard them against falling into mentally unhealthy mind patterns.
+There are practical steps that can be taken to improve the mental health and thought life of the average individual and safeguard them against falling into a trap full of mentally unhealthy mind patterns.

-Western culture is not completely ignorant of such things.
+Modern standard medicine is not completely ignorant of such things.
 For example, James Allen wrote extensively on contemplative thought and meditation during the early 19th century; his best known book titled ‘As a Man Thinketh’ is still widely read and regarded as a practical manual for cultivating a well trained mind today.
-He saw the inherent unhappiness and lack of focus that commonly plagues everyone who lets their mind run rampant and he dedicated his life to awakening people from this deluded state.
+He saw the inherent unhappiness and lack of focus that commonly plagues everyone who lets his or her mind run rampant and he dedicated his life to awakening people from this deluded state.

-In order to improve mental health through meditation one must practice it daily.
+In order to begin improving mental health with meditation one must practice it daily.
 The meditation type and duration do not matter nearly as much as the frequency.
 It would be better to meditate for 5-10 minutes everyday than 1-2 hours on the weekends.

 How exactly does meditation promote improved mental health?
 It’s simple yet amazingly profound.
 Daily meditation practice significantly alters the physical structure of the brain, much like a muscle is modified through daily exercise.
 The grey matter is thickened in key areas of a meditator’s brain which actually changes the way thoughts and feelings are fired.